MelisDilisen/lotr-menu/README.md

 HTML & CSS: Markup and styling for the application.
 JavaScript: Programming language used for interactivity and functionality.

-## Contributers
+## Contributions

-This project was created by Melis Dilisen.
-Contributions are welcome!
+If you found an issue or would like to submit an improvement to this project, all contributions are welcome!